TehVenomm/OpenVR-SpaceCalibrator/README.md

+# Pimax Crystal + SLAM Controllers

+This attempts to solve some calibration issues when using the Pimax Crystal + Inside out controllers alongside Vive trackers by splitting the HMD, Controllers and Trackers into separate groupts, allowing you to align the HMD + Trackers without affecting the inside out Controller's positioning.

+This is not suitable for Pimax Crystal + Index controllers + Vive trackers as the controllers may not calibrate correctly (Knuckles + Vives may be in separate universes, thus not calibrating together the HMD.)
+I'll try to work on that when i have more time.

+This branch has been brought up to date with current community performance fixes and continuous calibration.

 # OpenVR Space Calibrator

 This helps you use tracked VR devices from one company with any other.
 It aligns multiple tracking systems with a quick calibration step.
 It may not work for your setup, but there are many cases that work to a degree, and some work very well.